 - 1. Inpatient services and supplies, provided by a hospital.
-The maximum allowed amount will not include charges in excess of the hospital's prevailing two-bed room rate unless there is a negotiated per diem rate between the claims administrator and the hospital, or unless your physician orders, and the claims administrator authorizes, a private room as medically necessary. - 2.
+The maximum allowed amount will not include charges in excess of the hospital's prevailing two-bed room rate unless your physician orders, and the claims administrator authorizes, a private room as medically necessary. - 2.
 Services in special care units. - 3.
 Outpatient services and supplies provided by a hospital, including outpatient surgery.